ROCm/rocprofiler/README.md

       - file plugin: outputs the data in txt files.
       - Perfetto plugin: outputs the data in protobuf format.
       - Adavced thread tracer plugin: advanced hardware traces data in binary format.
-      - Grafana plugin: streaming the data to Prometheus and Jaeger services, so that it can be used by Grafana ROCProfilerV2 dashboard, for more details please refer to [Grafana Plugin Documentation](plugins/grafana/README.md)
+      - ctf plugin: Outputs the data in ctf format(a binary trace format)

+      installtion:
+      ```bash
+      rocprofiler-plugins_2.0.0-local_amd64.deb
+      rocprofiler-plugins-2.0.0-local.x86_64.rpm
+      ```
       usage:

       ```bash
-      # plugin_name can be file, perfetto, att or grafana
+      # plugin_name can be file, perfetto , ctf
       ./rocprofv2 --plugin plugin_name -i samples/input.txt <app_relative_path>
       ```

 - Profile Replay Modes: Different replay modes are provided for flexibility to support kernel profiling.
 The API provides functionality for profiling GPU applications in kernel and application and user mode and also with no replay mode at all and it provides the records pool support with an easy sequence of calls, so the user can be able to profile and trace in easy small steps.
 Currently, Kernel replay mode is the only supported mode.

+- Device Profiling: A device profiling session allows the user to profile the GPU device for counters irrespective of the running applications on the GPU.
+This is different from application profiling. device profiling session doesn't care about the host running processes and threads.
+It directly provides low level profiling information.

 - Session Support: A session is a unique identifier for a profiling/tracing/pc-sampling task.
 A ROCProfilerV2 Session has enough information about what needs to be collected or traced and it allows the user to start/stop profiling/tracing whenever required.
 A simple session API usage: